Sports Watch & Bike Computer Update – November 2022

 The new move for high-end running tech in 2022 will, for sure, be AMOLED.
-Which we saw with the Epix2 but there will be more of a material impact as Solar is rolled out to a wider range of products although it will certainly still remain a premium option.
+We saw with the Epix2 but there will be more of a material impact as Solar is rolled out to a wider range of products although it will certainly still remain a premium option.
 LTE remains a mystery; I strongly suspect that it’s not as popular as the industry hoped, especially Garmin.
 Garmin seems only to be able to use LTE for emergency or positional updates to 3rd parties when really the vast majority of the market wants it for making calls and streaming music…Garmins can’t do that (yet).

 For all new higher-end iterations from Garmin in 2022 expect to eventually see LTE as an option, perhaps eventually in the high-end bike computer formats.

 Garmin has just about refreshed all their accessories to include BLE and ANT+ support.
 The most glaring omission is the footpod and that appears unlikely, especially now that Garmin has finally made running gpower proprietary.

 Garmin’s approach to the smart tech and wellness tech aspect of the market is again at a turning point as 2022 continues.
 It’s not clear to me how the likes of Vivoactive 4/5 perform in the market.
 Reasonably well, I’m sure, but I suspect they are becoming less of the money-earners they once were.
 WearOS 3 and Watch OS9 will cause Garmin ever-increasing problems as more competent competitors emerge and strengthen their positions.

 Suunto, Polar, Wahoo, Coros & Other Sport-focussed GPS Watches